Pinjontall94/asd-q2/README.md

 ### Preparation, or "Before you run snakemake"

 1. Clone this repository and create a new conda environment with the provided
 ``` sh
 git clone git@github.com:Pinjontall94/asd-q2.git /your/new/analysis/folder
 mamba env create -f environment.yml
 ```
 Note: conda will work if you don't have conda installed, but as [Snakemake itself recommends](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda-mamba), I highly encourage you to use mamba (whether on its own, or via the mambaforge distribution)

-2. Download the NCBI Accession List (e.g. "SRA_Acc_list.txt") and move it into the asd-q2 folder
+2. Download the NCBI Accession List (e.g. "SRR_Acc_list.txt") and move it into the asd-q2 folder

+3. Run the following in the asd-q2 folder: `python scripts/srr_munch.py -i SRR_Acc_List.txt -o data`

-3. Modify the config file ("config.yaml") to fit your analysis Update the following parameters, in plain text, unless otherwise specified:
+4. Modify the config file ("config.yaml") to fit your analysis Update the following parameters, in plain text, unless otherwise specified:
 * "AUTHOR": a string containing <b>no</b> spaces (e.g. "Franklin_53")
 * "primers", "FWD" and "REV": integer values only (e.g. FWD: 5)